 Going forward

-Feedback from the usability study highlighted the platform's potential to significantly improve event planners' workflows.
-As one participant noted, “It’s definitely going to make my work easier!
+A usability study participant who manages multiple events simultaneously described the platform's potential in terms that captured exactly what the design was reaching for: "It's definitely going to make my work easier!
 I never thought this could boost my productivity and have all I need on one platform.
-I’m excited to have something like this.”
-This positive initial response underscores the value proposition of a centralized and efficient venue management system.
+I'm excited to have something like this."

 Next Steps